rodrigarc/orebro_study/README.md

 ## Preprocessing dataset

+For bulk RNASeq analysis, whole blood was collected into PAXgene® Blood RNA tubes (PreAnalytiX, BD Biosciences) according to manufacturer instructions and stored at -20°C until sequencing.
+For library preparation, tubes were thawed overnight at RT and RNA extracted using the PAXGene Blood RNA kit (PreAnalytiX, Qiagen) according to manufacturer instructions.
+Total RNA concentration was measured using a NanoDrop ND-1000 spectrophotometer (Thermo Fisher Scientific, MA, USA).
+RNA integrity was assessed using the Agilent RNA ScreenTape assay and Agilent 2200 TapeStation (Agilent Technologies, Santa Clara, CA, USA) according to manufacturer instructions.
+In preparation for Illumina sequencing, isolation of mRNA, cDNA synthesis, anchor ligation, amplification and library indexing were performed using the Illumina ® Stranded mRNA Prep kit according to manufacturer instructions.
+Library yield was quantified by Qubit fluorometer (Thermo Fisher Scientific, MA, USA) and quality assessed by Agilent TapeStation.
+Indexed DNA libraries were normalized, pooled and sequenced using a NovaSeq 6000 instrument, S4 flowcell, 2x150 base pairs, in paired-end mode.

 ## Repository structure
  - `src` folder: contains all the source code used for the analysis.
  - `orebro_study.Rproj` file: contains the R project to be open within RStudio for reproducibility purposes.